Skip to main content

 Multiple integrations for different notification types

-You can create multiple webhook integrations to route notifications to different endpoints.
+You can create multiple webhook integrations to route scan notifications to different endpoints.
 Each integration targets one webhook URL.
 Consider these example configurations:

 This allows you to configure different notification rules based on: